-The generalization of the random phase approximation for superconductors was developed originally by Anderson~\cite{Anderson1958} and Rickayzen~\cite{Rickayzen1959} (see also Ref.~\onlinecite{Schrieffer1964}), however the result for the superfluid weight in the simple form of Eq.~\eqref{eq:main_Ds_GRPA} has never been presented before.
-Most importantly, it was not appreciated before our work that the generalized random phase approximation can be obtained simply by replacing the exact grand potential with the mean-field one in Eq.~\eqref{eq:d2F_dA2}.
-We have argued that this procedure is the correct one since mean-field theory is a variational approximation for the grand potential, as explained in Sec.~\ref{sec:mean-field}, and gauge invariance is preserved.
-Indeed, one of the main reasons for introducing the generalized random phase is to cure the problem of the breakdown of gauge invariance when the superfluid weight and other observables are evaluated by replacing the exact Hamiltonian with the mean-field one in the correlation functions~\eqref{eq:chi_d} and~\eqref{eq:chi_p}.
+The generalization of the random phase approximation for superconductors was originally developed originally by Anderson~\cite{Anderson1958} and Rickayzen~\cite{Rickayzen1959} (see also Ref.~\onlinecite{Schrieffer1964}), however the result for the superfluid weight in the simple form of~\eqref{eq:main_Ds_GRPA} has never been presented before.
+Most importantly, it was not appreciated before our work that the generalized random phase approximation can be obtained by simply replacing the exact grand potential with the mean-field one in~\eqref{eq:d2F_dA2} and taking into account the $\vb{A}$-dependence of the effective fields (see~\eqref{eq:D_mf}).
+We have argued that this procedure is more theoretically sound since mean-field theory is a variational approximation for the grand potential, as explained in Sec.~\ref{sec:mean-field}, and gauge invariance is preserved.
+Indeed, one of the main reasons for introducing the generalized random phase approximation is to cure the problem of the loss of gauge invariance occurring when the superfluid weight and other observables are evaluated by replacing the exact Hamiltonian with the mean-field one in the correlation functions~\eqref{eq:chi_d} and~\eqref{eq:chi_p}.

-We expect our gauge invariant result~\eqref{eq:main_Ds_GRPA} to be useful to deal with the problems pointed out in Refs.~\onlinecite{Chan2021} and~\onlinecite{Huhtinen2022} regarding the evaluation of the superfluid weight in multiband/multiorbital lattices.
-It would also be interesting to investigate whether Eq.~\eqref{eq:main_Ds_GRPA} can be implemented numerically in a way which scales linearly with the system size.
+We expect our gauge invariant result~\eqref{eq:main_Ds_GRPA} to be useful to deal with the problems pointed out in Refs.~\onlinecite{Chan2022a} and~\onlinecite{Huhtinen2022} regarding the evaluation of the superfluid weight in multiorbital lattices.
+It would also be interesting to investigate whether~\eqref{eq:main_Ds_GRPA} can be implemented numerically in a way which scales linearly with the system size.
 This would be the case if it turns out that the matrix of correlation functions $\pdv*{\Omega_0}{\Delta^b}{\Delta^a}$, or better its inverse $-\pdv*{\overline{\Omega}_0}{P_b}{P_a}$, can be approximately represented by a sparse matrix.
-To is end it is important to estimate the decay behavior with distance of the elements of these matrices, as in the case of the one-particle density matrix~\eqref{eq:density_matrix_decay}, for which little is known in the case of superconductive systems.
-We leave the answers to these interesting questions to the future.
+To this end, it is important to estimate the decay behavior with distance of the elements of these matrices, as in the case of the one-particle density matrix~\eqref{eq:density_matrix_decay}, for which little is known in the case of superconductive systems.
+We leave the answers to these interesting questions for the future.